 Other than this, though, Caesars Casino offers a great variety of choices.
-The venue’s selection of slots is very impressive and includes some of the most popular titles around.
+The venue’s selection of slots is awe-inspiring and includes some of the most popular titles around.
 The range of available stakes is such that it fits all players’ bankrolls and expectations, with betting options ranging from $0.01 up to $100.

-In the table games’ department, Caesars AC offers blackjack, baccarat, sic bo, craps, Pai Gow, Four Card Poker, Mississippi Stud, Pai Gow Tiles, Ultimate Texas Hold’em, etc.
+In the table games department, Caesars AC offers blackjack, baccarat, sic bo, craps, Pai Gow, Four Card Poker, Mississippi Stud, Pai Gow Tiles, Ultimate Texas Hold’em, etc.

-The sportsbook is also located at the Wild Wild West Casino and it is powered by William Hill.
+The sportsbook is also located at the Wild Wild West Casino and is powered by William Hill.
 The large betting area features everything you could possibly need for the ultimate experience, including private Fan Caves hosting up to 24 people.

 If you find yourself in Atlantic City and looking for some gambling fun or itching to jump into some poker action, you cannot go wrong visiting Harrah’s Atlantic City Hotel & Casino.

-The venue’s poker room features a total of 40 tables with the action running from around noon each day to early morning hours of the next day.
+The venue’s poker room features a total of 40 tables with the action running from around noon each day to the early morning hours of the next day.
 On weekends, games do not stop at all, so if you are looking to put in a monster session, this is the place to be.

 You will find a variety of cash game tables here, with stakes starting at $1/$2 for no limit and $2/$4 for limit games.
 After that, it all depends on the demand.

-The sports betting area spans across 3800 feet and offers a chance to bet on football, hockey, basketball, baseball, and much more.
+The sports betting area spans 3800 feet and offers a chance to bet on football, hockey, basketball, baseball, and more.
 High-resolution screens are spread across the place, so you can cheer your favorites on as you enjoy a cold drink or have a bite to eat.

 Unfortunately, Hard Rock AC does not have a poker room at this time, which does take away a bit of allure.
 There are rumors that this might change in the near future, but nothing has been set in stone as of yet.